-(4) the learning laboratory shall have the capability to self-monitor the performance of both the learning laboratory and the children at risk using the laboratory.
+(4) the learning laboratory shall have the capability to self-monitor the performance of both the learning laboratory and the children at risk utilizing the laboratory.

 C. The amount of any grant awarded under Subsections A and B of this section shall be equal to eighty percent of the total cost of acquiring, equipping and staffing a learning laboratory.
-Any grant awarded is contingent upon the qualifying school district or state-chartered charter school demonstrating to the department's satisfaction that it can pay for twenty percent of the total cost of the learning laboratory.
+Any grant awarded is contingent upon the qualifying school district demonstrating to the department's satisfaction that it can pay for twenty percent of the total cost of the learning laboratory.

-D. Any school district or state-chartered charter school that establishes a learning laboratory under this section may use the laboratory for any other reading, writing or math literacy program when it is not in use for the purposes of the Literacy For Children At Risk Act [22-13-3.3 NMSA 1978].
+D. Any school district that establishes a learning laboratory under this section may use the laboratory for any other reading, writing or math literacy program when it is not in use for the purposes of the Literacy For Children At Risk Act [22-13-3.3 to 22-13-3.7 NMSA 1978].

-E. The department, after approving the application of a school district or statechartered charter school to receive a grant under the Literacy For Children At Risk Act, shall authorize a disbursement of funds, in an amount equal to the grant, from the literacy for children at risk fund directly to the approved school district or charter school.
+E. The department, after approving the application of a school district to receive a grant under the Literacy For Children At Risk Act [22-13-3.3 to 22-13-3.7 NMSA 1978], shall authorize a disbursement of funds, in an amount equal to the grant, from the literacy for children at risk fund directly to the approved school district.

 History: Laws 1989, ch.
 113, § 5; 1978 Comp. § 22A-1-4, recompiled as 1978 Comp., § 22-13-3.7 by Laws 2003, ch.
-153, § 72; 2006, ch.
-94, § 46.
+153, § 72.